bartificer/programming-by-stealth/docs/pbs34.md

 };
 ```

-When I had this collection of sample data built up, I soon realised that a sub-set of that data was different to the rest – when testing argument validation I needed samples of each of the basic data types in JavaScript over and over again, and, I needed to be able to quickly check that the function throws an error on all the basic types except for the one or two that the function expects.
+When I had this collection of sample data built up, I soon realised that a subset of that data was different to the rest – when testing argument validation, I needed samples of each of the basic data types in JavaScript over and over again.
+I needed to be able to quickly check that the function throws an error on all the basic types except for the one or two that the function expects.

 For example, the `.hours()` accessor function in the `pbs.Time` prototype should throw an error when given any basic type except a number or the special value `undefined`.